Boundary-induced nucleation control: A theoretical perspective: Nucleation and position control

 \section{Nucleation and position control}

-One experimental goal is to generate a structure where ideally in every cell there is exactly one cluster which, furthermore, is located directly in the centre of the cell.
-This would correspond to ideal nucleation and position control, respectively.
-In what follows we compare the nucleation and position control from the simulations with the experiments.
-We always consider the case $\avN = 1$.

-First, to check the quality of nucleation we determined the standard deviation of $\avN$, which is shown in \figref{\ref{fig:figN1std}}.
+One goal is to generate a structure where ideally in every cell there is exactly one cluster which, furthermore, is located directly in the center of the cell.
+In this scenario one might speak of ideal nucleation and position control, respectively.
+This implies the choice $\avN \approx 1$.
+The opposite implication is not correct.
+A system with $\avN \approx 1$ may fail to show reasonable nucleation control, e.g. by having many cells with zero and two nuclei.
+In the following, the nucleation and position control from the simulations are compared with those from the experiments.
+First, to check the quality of nucleation, the standard deviation of the distribution of nuclei per cell is determined.
+The result is shown in \figref{\ref{fig:figN1std}}.

 It turns out that the quality of the nucleation control from the simulations is independent of the chosen $(F,L)$-pair.
-A standard deviation of 0.2 together with an average value of unity means that in approx. 95\% of all cells there is indeed a single cluster, compare \tabref{\ref{tab:nOne_data}}, whereas in the remaining cells there is the same number of cells with no or two clusters.
+A standard deviation of 0.2 together with an average value of unity ($\avN \approx 1$) means that in approx. 95\% of all cells there is a single cluster, as listed in \tabref{\ref{tab:nOne_data}}, whereas in the remaining cells there is the same number of cells with no or two clusters.
 The independence from $L$ just reflects the scaling properties, discussed above.
-Thus, after rescaling the time- and length scale the nucleation behaviour is basically identical.
+Thus, after rescaling the time- and length scale the nucleation behavior is basically identical.

 It is very promising that the standard deviations, seen experimentally, are very close to the simulated ones.
-This shows that indeed the lattice model represents the key properties of the nucleation behaviour of the actual molecules.
+This shows that the lattice model represents the key properties of the nucleation behavior, including that of the actual molecules in the experiment.
 The fluctuations as a function of $L$ are much larger than expected from statistical reasons.
-Experimentally, reasons for fluctuation of experimental data could be related to a slightly uncontrolled coverage and contamination on the substrates.
+Experimentally, reasons for fluctuation of experimental data could be related to a slightly uncontrolled coverage and contamination on the substrate.